 Around a year ago a cyberattack on a little-known US oil pipeline thrust ransomware into the media spotlight and grabbed the attention of the White House.
-The ensuing months saw a flurry of government efforts designed to improve the security posture of global organisations, with cyber risk management planted firmly front-and-centre of recommended best practices.
+The ensuing months saw a flurry of government efforts designed to improve the security posture of global organizations, with cyber risk management planted firmly front-and-center of recommended best practices.

 What is the digital attack surface?

 The attack surface is comprised of all the digital assets that could be compromised by remote or local threat actors.
 This includes:

 - IoT endpoints